chipjacks/strava-client/docs/AthletesApi.md

 Get Authenticated Athlete

 Returns the currently authenticated athlete.
+Tokens with profile:read_all scope will receive a detailed athlete representation; all others will receive a summary representation.

 ### Example
 ```ruby